-A record of the income and expenditures of funds appropriated for educational use is to be kept according to the Parish Uniform Chart of Accounts.
+A record of the income and expenditures of funds is to be kept according to the Parish Uniform Chart of Accounts.
 See the Parish Financial Management Manual for guidance.

 The Parish Uniform Chart of Accounts must be used in each parish and school in the Archdiocese of Milwaukee.
 The level of accounting detail shall be determined by each parish or school.